MrLightgun/MiSTerSindenDriver/README.md

 1. Update your MiSTer to the latest version.
 If using MrFusion:

     - Go to Scripts on the main menu and select "Update".
 This will add all the cores you need for non-lightgun gaming and includes the folders to put your ROMs.
-This can take a while (around 10 mins?.
+This can take a while (around 10 mins).
 Once the process is complete, reboot your MiSTer.

 1. Find out your MiSTer IP address (Available on the main settings menu) and note it down.